 Day 1 – Haridwar Railway Station -Govind Ghat (2450m) (Drive – 280km /9-10 hrs)

 Meet at Haridwar Railway Station at 06:00Hrs and get transferred to Govind ghat by a vehicle.
 Making its way along Ganga and Alaknanda rivers, the drive is an engaging one.
 Cross holy towns of Rishikesh, Dev Prayag, and Rudra Prayag.
 Reach the destination and relax in a beautiful lodge.
 Overnight will be spent in the lodge.

 Day 2 – Govind Ghat (3050m) – Ghangaria (Drive-1hr) (Trek – 4-5hrs)

 Today, wake up early morning for a trek to Ghangaria.
-Savor the trail through forest area and villages and the sights of waterfall and verdant landscapes.
+Trail the valley of flowers trek through forest area and villages and the sights of waterfall and verdant landscapes.
 After covering 11km in 4-5 hours, reach Ghangaria.
 If you wish, you can also hire a mule or use the helicopter service to reach Ghangaria.

 Day 3 – Ghangaria (3050m) – Valley of Flowers (3600m) – Ghangaria (Trek -4-5hrs)

 This balmy day, look forward to a short climb to the valley, moderate gradient and fetching landscapes.
-It will take you around 2 hours to reach the famous Valley of Flowers.
+It will take you around 2 hours to reach the famous Valley of Flowers national park.
 Feast your eyes on vast meadows dotted with vibrant alpine flowers, many streams, and lofty mountains.